Can the Bulgarian system be used for powerlifting?

 The deadlift is what one would need to put more thought into.
 Will the body adapt to deadlifting that frequent and that heavy?
 Possibly, I haven’t tried it with anyone.
 We do maximum weights in snatch- and clean pulls at the Vanev Academy twice per week but I will admit that a heavy grinding deadlift is a different animal so you might have to tweak the approach a bit.
 In my powerlifters I see a tendency of sumo deadlifters having an easier time recovering than conventional deadlifters but your milage may vary.

-Doing the same thing over and over will lead to accomodation and stop adaptation
+Doing the same thing over and over will lead to accommodation and stop adaptation

 This is most certainly true, which is why this has never been the approach in the Bulgarian system.
 The focus is on doing more, not doing the same.
 Intensity is actually varied across the week.
 So is the volume.
 The idea that the system promotes doing the same thing over and over is a misunderstanding of what’s actually going on.